Housing Authority of the City of Bloomington

 Official Application

-Apply directly through the official Housing Authority of the City of Bloomington portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Housing Authority of the City of Bloomington directly at (812) 339-3491 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 Contact Information